isabella232/www-event-2020-04-virtual/pages/register.md

 ---

-title: Global AppSec San Francisco Registration
+title: Virtual AppSec Days April 2020
 permalink: /register/
 layout: event_noheader

 ---

-## Registration Not Yet Open - Please Come Back Soon
+## Registration

-Welcome to Global AppSec San Francisco 2020 presented by the OWASP Foundation.
-Formerly known as AppSec USA, the Global AppSec Conference is the premier application security conference for developers and security experts.
-Join us for a celebration of leading application security technologies, speakers, prospects, and community, at this unique event that will build on everything you already know to expect from an OWASP Global Conference.
+Welcome to Virtual AppSec Days April 2020 presented by the OWASP Foundation.
+Please note that this a fully virtual event.
+Upon completion of your registration you will receive a confirmation.
+Seven days prior to the event you receive detailed instruction on how to log-on to the virtual platform.

+You may also receive communications from the instructor with specific requirements or pre-work for your course.

 {% include registration_form.md primary_color="#0079a7" %}